-The Center is seeking for three junior fellows for the winter term 2024-2025 (October-March), with a preferred starting date on 1 October 2024.
+The Center is seeking for three junior fellows for the summer term 2025 (April-September), with a preferred starting date on 1 April 2025.

 Project description

 The Center for Advanced Studies (Kolleg-Forschungsgruppe, KFG)

 Centers for Advanced Studies in the Humanities and Social Sciences (KFG), funded by the German Research Foundation (Deutsche Forschungsgemeinschaft, DFG) are interdisciplinary research groups with exceptional funding conditions.
 They have an initial funding period of four years, with the possibility of prolongation for a second funding period, and offer an international fellowship program, which allows a large number of leading experts to convene and explore an innovative research topic over a long period of time.